pablodecm/phd_thesis/src/102_chapter_2.md

 ![Misidentification probability (in log scale) for jets originating from $c$ (dashed line) and light quarks or gluons (solid line) versus b-tagging efficiency, for different b-tagging algorithms available in CMS during 2016.
-The misspecification probabilistic and efficiencies are obtained from the subset of reconstructed jets with a $p_T>20\ \textrm{GeV}$ from a large $\textrm{t}\bar{\textrm{t}}$ simulated sample.
+The misidentification probability and efficiencies are obtained from the subset of reconstructed jets with a $p_T>20\ \textrm{GeV}$ from a large $\textrm{t}\bar{\textrm{t}}$ simulated sample.
-Figure has been adapted from [@Sirunyan:2017ezt].
+The figure has been adapted from [@Sirunyan:2017ezt].
 ](gfx/102_chapter_2/Figure_016.pdf){
 #fig:CMS_btag_comp width=70%}